Moment of Reflection

 Boil and Bake

 Remove the bagels from the refrigerator and allow them to come to room temperature, approximately 45-60 minutes.
 Meanwhile, add water to the minced onion to rehydrate it.
 Let it sit at least 30 minutes.
 Before boiling the bagels, strain the water from the minced onion.
-Then boil the bagels, sprinkle the rehydrated minced onion on top, and bake.
+Then add the malt powder or malt barley syrup to the boiling water and boil the bagels.
+Sprinkle the rehydrated minced onion on top, and bake.
 Be careful not to linger too long after boiling before baking.
 It is best to get them into the oven within a few minutes after boiling.

 About this Recipe